goopyGoop1/CS3110-Lab5/README.md

 ### Prerequisites

-- A modern web browser that supports WebGL.
+1. A modern web browser that supports WebGL.
-- Basic understanding of HTML, JavaScript, and WebGL.
+2. Basic understanding of HTML, JavaScript, and WebGL.
+3. **Required Files**: Ensure you include all necessary library files (e.g., `webgl-utils.js`, `cuon-matrix.js`, etc.) in the **parent folder** of the project.
+These are essential for the program to run properly.

+---

 ### How to Run

 1. Clone or download the repository to your local machine.
+2. Ensure all required library files are in the parent folder.
-2. Open the HTML file in a WebGL-compatible browser.
+3. Open the HTML file in a WebGL-compatible browser.
-3. Use the on-screen buttons to interact with the scene.
+4. Use the on-screen buttons to interact with the scene.

 ---